 Golf at the Olympic Games

-The competition for the 2016 games is an individual-based competition.
-The 60 qualified golfers (men and women) played 72 holes of stroke-play.
-A three-hole playoff was to be used to for any ties for medals.
-The Top 15 golfers automatically qualified for an Olympic berth.
+There are 60 men and 60 women players in the field.
+The world's Top-15 golfers automatically qualified for an Olympic berth.
 Outside of the Top 15, players were selected based on world ranking but only if no more than two golfers from a single country are already in the field.

 - In 1900, there was a men's and women's individual golf event, but only a men's event in 1904.